julkue/datatables.mark.js/README.md

 ### CDN

-Alternatively the plugin is also available in the DataTables CDN, listed under plugins -> features [here][datatables-plugins-cdn].
+Alternatively the plugin is also available on the following CDN's:

+- [jsDelivr][markjs-jsdelivr]
-For example the datatables.mark.js CDN links for DataTables v1.10.12 can be found [here][datatables-plugins-cdn-1-10-12].
+- [DataTables CDN][datatables-plugins-cdn] listed under plugins -> features.
+For example the links for DataTables v1.10.12 can be found [here][datatables-plugins-cdn-1-10-12]

+Because the DataTables CDN only updates plugins at own releases and you can't specify an explicit plugin version, it's recommended to use jsDelivr.

 ### Integration